 As humans we create eating, exercising and sleeping routines that keep us in check and help us reach the healthy balanced lives.
 Travel time is for many of us a great opportunity to break from the everyday routine.
 It’s our chance to escape the rules for a while.
 After all, that’s the time we’ve ‘earned’.
 There’s really no need to follow our own healthy guidelines while taking a vacation, but rather indulge all the way, right?

 Is it really such a good idea to let go of all the healthy habits while traveling?
-Today I’m focusing on things we can do during the vacation time to keep our everyday lifestyle balance rolling, so we continue feeling at our best and don’t have to always bounce back to our usual self when we return.
+Today I’m focusing on things we can do during the vacation time to keep our everyday lifestyle balance rolling.
+This way we can continue feeling at our best and don’t have to always bounce back to our usual self when we return.

 There are many things a person can do to stay active and healthy when exploring the world.
 I’ll be focusing on 3 aspects that I try to keep in mind during my travels: moving, eating and being.
 Hopefully, some of my tips can bring you closer to staying on top with your health and fitness during your traveling, too.